mohitmv/blog/_posts/2021-10-19-Cpp-Undefined-Behaviour-101.md

 #### Unspecified Behaviour

 Unspecified behaviour is different from undefined behaviour.
-Presence of reachable **'undefined behaviour'** makes a program illegal.
+Presence of reachable **'undefined behaviour'** makes the entire program illegal.
 However **'unspecified behaviour'** is not that serious.
 If value/state of an object is unspecified, it means the object is valid and it's value is one of the valid value from it's value-space, however there is no guarantee which one value.
 For example:

 ```C++